-Ignoring to set-up your fundraising page is the biggest cardinal sin in the land.
-A successful fundraising page includes the fundraiser's pictures along with a personal message talking about why the cause (and the associated fundraising) is important to them personally.
-Including tangible outcomes, such as "The $500 I'm fundraising would help feed a family of 4 in need for 1 month", are often effective.
+Ignoring to set up your fundraising page is the biggest cardinal sin in the land.
+A successful fundraising page includes the fundraiser's pictures, video, and a personal message explaining the importance of the cause and associated fundraising.
+Highlight the end goal such as "The $500 I'm fundraising would help feed a family of 4 for one month".

-It's no secret that most people don't like being first.
-That's why it's always a good idea for you to be the first donor on your fundraising page.
-After you make your contribution, call/text a few closest friends to seek their support.
-In addition to seeding your campaign, this gives you an opportunity to anchor bigger contribution size.
-Remember, people are more like to donate in the same range that others before them have donated.
+Most participants hesitate to go first, so it's a good idea for you to be the first donor on your fundraising page.
+Once you have made your contribution seek support from your closest friends to collect their contributions.
+People are more likely to donate in the same range that others before them have donated.
+So, the higher the seed better should be the fundraising outcomes.

 4. Reach out to your colleagues

-Invite your colleagues to support your fundraiser.
-Some companies have a strict no-solicitation policy, so please check with your human resources (or other responsible) team, before reaching out to your colleagues.
-While at it, you can also check if your employer has a gift-matching program that you can utilize to further your fundraising impact.
+Invite your colleagues to support your fundraiser if the human resources policy of your organization permits that.
+You can also check if your organization has a gift-matching program that you can utilize to maximize your fundraising impact.

 5. Follow up texts and calls